Local H\"older regularity for set-indexed processes: Application: H older regularity of the set-indexed fractional Brownian motion

 A uniform lower bound in any $U_{max} \in \Acal$ such that $m(U_{max})<\infty$, is given by:

 \end{proposition}

 \begin{proof} Since $\EE\left[|\Delta \sifbm_C|^2 \right] = m(C)$, the result follows from Corollary~\ref{CorDeterministicExppc}. \end{proof}

 This property cannot be extended directly to any SIfBm for which $H<1/2$, since we do not have $\EE\left[|\Delta \sifbm^H_C |^2\right] = m(C)^{2H}$ for all $C\in \Ccal$ (see \cite{ehem}).
-However, the results of Proposition \ref{prop:BMpc} hold in the specific case of rectangles of $\R^N$, i.e. for the multiparameter fractional Brownian motion (see Remark \ref{rm:sifbmpc}).
+However, the results of the previous Proposition \ref{prop:BMpc} hold for the multiparameter fBm, as we shall see after the following technical lemma.